strongloop/strongloop.com2/_posts/2018-07-20-loopback-4-developer-preview-3.md

 ## Robust HTTP Processing Capabilities

-We have discussed in [this blog post](https://strongloop.com/strongblog/loopback4-improves-inbound-http-processing) that we are using Express under the hood for HTTP processing capabilities but bring some parts of Kao design into LoopBack.
+We have discussed in [this blog post](https://strongloop.com/strongblog/loopback4-improves-inbound-http-processing) that we are using Express under the hood for HTTP processing capabilities but bring some parts of Koa design into LoopBack.
 We have:

 1. Added context types `HandlerContext` and `RequestContext` to act as a context for low-level HTTP code
 2. Integrated Express into RestServer’s request handler